HPV vs Herpes: Similarities & Differences

 HPV may cause genital warts and cancer.
 Herpes does not cause cancer.

-The symptoms of HPV if they do appear are warts.
+The symptoms of HPV if they do appear are warts and precancerous lesions in different organs.
 The symptoms of herpes if they do appear are pain, itching, red bumps, white blisters, ulcers, scabs.

 Getting vaccinated against HPV is the best way protection against the virus.
 There is no preventative vaccination for herpes.

 - Oral sex